 Thank you for your application for a job at our firm.
 Unfortunately, you have been unsuccessful at this time.

 You regret not appointing this candidate, or the candidate was unlucky?
 Your recruitment process sounds slap-dash.

 But how do I deliver bad news gently?

 A better response to an unsuccessful job applicant:

 Thank you for applying for a job at our firm.
 Your application wasn’t successful this time, but we hope you’ll apply for another role with us again soon.

-I had one client who had a statement like this on their website:
+One client had a statement like this on their website:

 Unfortunately due to insufficient public donations, we have had to start charging for parking to help fund the costs of maintaining the bird sanctuary.

 Here’s what I recommended:

-When you pay for parking at the bird sanctuary, your money goes towards our wider bird conservation work, like feeding and housing birds, veterinary care and improving visitor access.
+Your parking fee at the bird sanctuary goes toward our bird conservation work, like feeding and housing birds, veterinary care and improving the sanctuary’s visitor access.